ibudasov/ibudasov.github.io/cv.md

 # Igor

 I can help with Cloud Security, which I do at my current position, and this is where I see my future.

 Before that I was doing Cloud/Platform engineering for last 10 years, and another 8 years I spent as a Backend Software engineer.
-This experience gives me pretty clear understanding of each level of OSI model.

 Have a passion in security, reliability, automation, observability.
 Work on strategical and structural improvements, which perfectly fits my personality type — INTJ.

 Being high in conscientiousness and dominance (DISC), gives me ability to work in teams and independently, concentrating on deep work and long-term vision.
 Pretty good at conflicting, negotiating and communicating, as a part of teamwork.